breck7/scrollsdk/builder/readme.md

 # Builder

 A simple build class and server to help building projects that use Tree Notation.

+Building is always a critical major set of ongoing tasks in any project and projects that utilize Tree Notation have some novel needs.
+This class gives us a starting point for addressing those needs.

 todo: merge with langs/project?